patternleaf/lantern/README.md

 ![Animated gif of lantern in action.](/images/lantern-gif.gif?raw=true)

-lantern is a home WS2812 LED installation.
+lantern is an interactive, audio-reactive home WS2812 LED installation.
 It consists of:

 - a few stackable shelving units
 - 336 WS2812 LEDs with some custom mounting/wiring hardware